zhaobinglei/REGNet_for_3D_Grasping/README.md

 <img src=markdown/4_2.png width=800>
 </div>

-1. Train (Recommand train the three stages based on the pretrained models.
+1. Train (Recommand training the three stages based on the pretrained models.
 If using the pretrained models, please modify the path of models and datasets in ```train.py```.)
 ```
 cd REGNet_for_3D_Grasping/